yangfengstat/yangfengstat.github.io/snab2025/venue.md

 Airport Limousine Bus from Narita Airport: https://www.limousinebus.co.jp/en/busstop/reserve/HotelNewOtani/?dir=1&a=n

-More trasnsportation information can be found on the [Hotel New Otani website](https://www.newotani.co.jp/en/tokyo/access/).
+More transportation information can be found on the [Hotel New Otani website](https://www.newotani.co.jp/en/tokyo/access/).